dlounsbu/ICTR_team_sci_initiative/isdcbestpaper2024.md

 To be eligible, applicants must be matriculated in a graduate research program or have completed their graduate or post-graduate research training within the past 5 years.
 And their papers must also be accepted for presentation at the conference.

-This year, through contributions made by the Early Career Committee Members themselves, we are offering a $25-hundred dollar cash prize to the winner and a $500 cash prize for honorable mention to first runner up.
+This year, through contributions made by the Early Career Committee Members themselves, we are offering a <b>$25-hundred dollar cash prize to the winner</b> and a <b>$500 cash prize for honorable mention</b> to first runner up.

-I want to thank this year’s Committee Members for ALL of their support and for their expert review of all submitted papers.
+I want to thank this <b>year’s Committee Members</b> for ALL of their support and for their expert review of all submitted papers.

 [NEXT SLIDE]

-So, this year, our Best Early Career Health Paper Award goes to Ann Osi of Virginia Tech for her paper entitled:
+So, this year, our <b>Best Early Career Health Paper Award</b> goes to Ann Osi of Virginia Tech for her paper entitled:

 <b>A Simultaneous Simulation of Human Behavior Dynamics and Epidemic Spread: A Multi-Country Study Amidst the COVID-19 Pandemic</b>